More than 100 clans left out | Loop PNG

 One of the demands made by the leaders is the demand for the revision of the ministerial determination, a review and correction of the SMLIS Report, accountability from the Department of Petroleum and Energy, and a call for the Prime Minister to intervene and address these concerns.

-The governor stated that all Gulf landowners, such as the Moripi people and others, have the right to be included.
+Governor stated that all Gulf landowners have the right to be included such as the Moripi people and others.

-At the press conference, Eoe said the three Gulf MPs are making all efforts to negotiate, including the missing tribes of Baimuru LLG and lhu LLG, who have not been adequately captured in the SMLIS conducted by Total Energies.
+Eoe at the press conference said all efforts are being made by the three Gulf MPs to negotiate, to include the missing tribes of Baimuru LLG and lhu LLG, who have not been adequately captured in the SMLIS conducted by Total Energies.

 They are the tribes of Era Maipua, lare, Kaimare, Koriki, Varoi, Ipiko, Vaimwrw, Aita Orokolo and the Kouri tribes.

-All three MPs maintain the firm position of all-inclusivity for landowning clans and greater participation according to their historical and traditional rights.
+All three MPs maintain the firm position of all inclusivity for landowning clans and greater participation according to their historical and tradition rights.

-The benefit sharing breakup of the benefits from the project includes a 2 percent of royalty to the 224 identified landowning clans in Gulf and Central province, a 2 percent development levy that will go to the provincial government, 2 percent free carry equity for landowners that the Mineral Resources Development Company Ltd will hold; and a unique production levy that brings the total benefits up to 8 percent.
+The benefit sharing breakup of the benefits from the project include a 2 percent of royalty to the 224 identified landowning clans in Gulf and Central province; a 2 percent development levy that will go to the provincial government; 2 percent free carry equity for landowners that will be held by the Mineral Resources Development Company Ltd; and a unique production levy that brings the total benefits up to 8 percent.

-Minister Kua, when asked to comment on these concerns raised by the Gulf leaders, expressed that the leaders are well within their rights to raise concerns, utilizing the resources available to them and the courts to file an application review
+Minister Kua, when asked to comment on these concerns raised by the Gulf leaders expressed that the leaders are well within their rights to raise concerns, utilizing the resources available them and the courts to file an application review.